K0lin/apiscope/README.md

 - View all versions of a document from the document viewer
 - Add new versions using the "Add New Version" button
 - Each version gets a unique URL for sharing

+### SDK Generation

+When enabled, APIScope provides built-in SDK generation capabilities:

+1. **Enable SDK Generation:**
+   - Set `OPENAPI_GENERATOR_ENABLED=true` in your `.env` file
+   - Configure `OPENAPI_GENERATOR_SERVER` to point to your OpenAPI Generator instance

+2. **Generate SDKs:**
+   - Navigate to any document viewer page
+   - Select a programming language from the SDK dropdown
+   - Enter a package name for your generated SDK
+   - Click "Generate & Download" to create and download the SDK

+3. **Supported Languages:**
+   - Python, Java, JavaScript, TypeScript, Go, PHP, Ruby, C#, and many more
+   - Full list depends on your OpenAPI Generator server configuration

+**Note:** For the SDK generation to work properly when using localhost, ensure your OpenAPI Generator server can reach your APIScope instance.
+Consider using network IP addresses instead of localhost when deploying.

 ### API Endpoints